hanjingo/doc/NOTE/DATABASE_SYSTEM_CONCEPTS/chapter17.md

 Handling larger tasks by increasing the degree of parallelism is called `scaleup`.

 Suppose that the execution time of a task on the larger machine is $T_L$, and that the execution time of the same task on the smaller machine is $T_S$.
 The speedup due to parallelism is defined as $T_S/T_L$.
-The parallel system is said to demonstrate `linear speedup` if the speedup is $N$ when the larger system has $N$ times the resources (processor, disk, and so on) of the smaller system.
-If the speedup is less than $N$, the system is said to demonstrate `sublinear speedup`.
+The parallel system is said to demonstrate `linear speedup` if the speedup is $N$ When the larger system has $N$ times the resources (processor, disk, and so on) of the smaller system.
+If the speedup is less than $N$, The system is said to demonstrate `sublinear speedup`.

 ![17_5](res/17_5.png)